MicrosoftDocs/winrt-api/windows.ui.input/radialcontrollermenuitem_createfromfontglyph_679326837.md

 ## -remarks
 When using this method overload to reference a font glyph installed with your app's appx package, your app might display a broken image when deployed from Visual Studio.
 In this case, you should first create an app package (**Project->Store->CreateAppPackage**) and then deploy.

+[RadialController](radialcontroller.md) menu operations, including [CreateFromKnownIcon](radialcontrollermenuitem_createfromknownicon_1665769620.md), [CreateFromIcon](radialcontrollermenuitem_createfromicon_2066467533.md), [CreateFromFontGlyph](radialcontrollermenuitem_createfromfontglyph_679326837.md), [CreateFromFontGlyph](radialcontrollermenuitem_createfromfontglyph_63723173.md), [ResetToDefaultMenuItems](radialcontrollerconfiguration_resettodefaultmenuitems_461236227.md), [SetDefaultMenuItems](radialcontrollerconfiguration_setdefaultmenuitems_1318008085.md), and [TrySelectDefaultMenuItem](radialcontrollerconfiguration_tryselectdefaultmenuitem_1342621095.md), should be performed on the UI thread.
+Doing so in a background worker thread can cause issues with event handlers on the UI thread.

 [UX guidelines](https://msdn.microsoft.com/en-us/windows/uwp/input-and-devices/windows-wheel-interactions) for the Surface Dial recommend the following:

 + **Text**